bluewind159/DFG/README.md

 ## Preprocess

 Please download the original dataset and then use these scripts.
+The NYT dataset in HGCLR is withdrawed by the publisher, so we add BGC dataset for experiments.

 ### WebOfScience